Explore dance as a performing art and discover how movement studies inform your view of the human experience.

 As a major, you will choose a concentration in either Performance or Movement Studies.
 Performance concentrators focus on technique, composition, and repertory and create an original choreographic work for their senior projects.
 Movement Studies concentrators, who complete a written thesis, engage in interdisciplinary study, examining the role of the body in a context either in or outside the arena of dance, such as neuroscience, religious studies, or psychology.

-The Dance Program, which is part of the Theatre and Dance Department, offers a solid progression of courses in both ballet and contemporary techniques.
+The Dance Department offers a solid progression of courses in both ballet and contemporary techniques.
 We also offer:

 - Cultural styles classes such as Flamenco, Balinese, and African Aesthetics, which enhance physical skill and broaden awareness of rhythm and stylistic nuance;